sineri0220/sineri0220/README.md

 ### Hi there 👋  I'm Jiwoo Shin!

-I'm currently in POSTECH, interested in Computer Science!
+I'm currently in POSTECH, interested in Computer Science!<br/>
 I'm interested especially in data science and machine learning..
 <br/>
 <br/>